EftyK/IdentifyTreeSpecies/CNNTraining/README.md

 ```
 ## How to use this project

-1. Download or git clone the repository and copy it under object_detection.
+1. Download or git clone the repository and copy 'CNNTraining' under object_detection.
 Now your file structure should be: \
 -models \
 &nbsp;&nbsp;&nbsp;&nbsp;-research \
 &nbsp;&nbsp;&nbsp;&nbsp;